 The EU’s openness towards a wide range of stakeholders is key to its legislative’s legitimacy.
 Without input from all kinds of directions, Commission desk officers are not just less effective, but at risk of failing Impact Assessments left and right.

 Desk officers, but also EU member states’ representatives in the Council, as well as Members of European Parliament, thrive on the data they receive from interactions with stakeholders.
-This offers unique opportunities for third-country lobbying, especially for country representatives who know the EU’s legislative cycle well, and who work based on effective lobbying tools.
+This offers unique opportunities for third-country engagement, especially for country representatives who know the EU’s legislative cycle well, and who work based on effective influencing tools.

 Clingendael Academy in numbers